YeabY/tipping-platform-flutter/README.md

 # Tipping Platform Flutter App

-A comprehensive Flutter application for creators to receive tips and supporters to send tips, built according to the Software Requirements Specification (SRS).
+A comprehensive Flutter application for creators to receive tips and supporters to send tips.

 ## 🚀 Features Implemented